AlaryVanEeckhout/Mega_Man_ZX_Editor/README.md

 - ARM Viewer (WIP)
 - OAM Editor (WIP)
 - Level Editor (WIP)
-- VX Export/Import to/from video format (Using the actimagine submodule)
 - Loading room layout in Level Editor
 - Modifyable entities in Level Editor
 ### To do